-The Housing and Corporate Sustainability Service currently manages approx13,000 properties.
+The Housing and Corporate Sustainability Service manages approximately 13000 properties.
 Our overarching aim is to provide excellent, value for money services to our customers, clients, tenants and those on our North Ayrshire Housing Register.

 We have a key strategic role in the regeneration of areas within North Ayrshire by planning for, and delivering projects and services, that contribute to the provision of new affordable housing and the development of sustainable communities.

-Property Management and Investment is responsible for the effective asset management of North Ayrshire Council's housing and non-housing property assets and for ensuring the property assets are maintained in a condition that is compliant with all legislative requirements.
+Property Management and Investment is responsible for the effective management of North Ayrshire Council's housing and non-housing property assets and for ensuring these are maintained in a condition that is compliant with legislative requirements.

-There are five Housing indicators in the Local Government Benchmarking Framework:
+There are 5 Housing indicators in the Local Government Benchmarking Framework:

 |Indicator Ref and Name||2014/15 Value||2015/16 Value||2016/17 Value||2017/18 Value||Scotland Value 2016/17|